Changelog

 Release Cadence:

-• Major releases: Annually or as needed for major features
+• Major releases: Annually or for major features

 Support: